Supporting evidence-based judicial decisions in Brazil: a case study

 Methods: A case study conducted at Health Technology Center, Hospital Sírio-Libanês, São Paulo, Brazil.

-Results: From 2022 to 2023, the following activities and main products are expected to be completed: two courses in critical appraisal of primary and secondary studies, 11 regional workshops and chat-based tutoring for health professionals who provide technical support to the judiciary, ten research synthesis of widely demanded technologies, one nationwide event to promote the topic and a weekly blog with three informative posts per week.
+Results: From 2022 to 2023, the following activities and main products are expected to be completed: two courses in critical appraisal of primary and secondary studies, 11 regional workshops and chat-based tutoring for health professionals who provide technical support to the judiciary, 10 research syntheses of widely demanded technologies, one nationwide event to promote the topic, and a weekly blog with three informative posts per week.
 Another innovative product of the project is to develop a digital platform that will offer updated evidence-based information and tutoring to judges across Brazil.